Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

-The lino.modlib.system plugin defines some system features that are automatically installed with every Lino application.
+The lino.modlib.system plugin defines some general purpose features that

 >>> import lino